 Those are two simple steps, but let’s break them down a bit further.

 First off, notice the order of the first rule.
 Plants should always come first in any Paleo diet.
 One common misconception is that Paleo consists of eating bacon and red meat all the time while veggies are an afterthought.
 Now don’t get me wrong, I love me some bacon, but plants are at the core of a proper Paleo diet.

 Eating plants, animals, nuts and seeds is another way of saying to eat only whole, real foods.
 By defining our diet this way we remove grains and processed foods.
 This has the added benefit of ensuring that every paleo recipe is also gluten-free.

 Move frequently and lift heavy things is where things really become fun.
 As my friend Vic likes to say, treadmills are for gerbils.

-In our definition, living a Paleo lifestyle also means living in a way that includes more natural movements for our bodies.
-All this means is that you’ll want to do what works for you and makes you feel best.
-As long as that somehow consists of moving (pretty simple when you’re not sitting) and lifting heavy things (like your kids).
-Personally, I prefer a warrior workout, but if you’re doing those two things then you’re right on track.
+In our definition, living a Paleo lifestyle also means living in a way that includes more natural movement for our bodies.
+You’ll simply want to do what works for you and makes you feel your best.

 Now you may be wondering where these “rules” came from.
 The Paleo diet is based on the research of Loren Cordain (among others).
 In his search for answers he began to find patterns that have remained true since the years of our Paleolithic ancestors.
 Eating Paleo is simply treating our bodies as we have for millions of years.

 This Guide to Eating Paleo sums it up quite nicely in a beautiful way.